 Funding body recurrent grants are measured in line with best estimates for the year of what is receivable and depend on the particular income stream involved.
-Any under achievement for the Adult Education Budget is adjusted for and reflected in the level of recurrent grant recognised in the income and expenditure account.
+Any under achievement for the Adult Education Budget, outside of the permitted tolerance level, is adjusted for and reflected in the level of recurrent grant recognised in the income and expenditure account.
 The final grant income is normally determined with the conclusion of the year end reconciliation process with the funding body following the year end.